The Process

 Revisions

-Be prepared for revisions when I send back your work.
-For a developmental critique, you’ll receive a document outlining the strengths and weaknesses I see in your writing and overall suggestions for improvement.
-If you choose to send it again after you’re happy with the structure of your novel, we can move on to a content edit.
+Be prepared for revisions when I send back your work!
+For a developmental critique, you’ll receive a document outlining the strengths and weaknesses I see in your writing and specific suggestions for improvement.
+For extra help with brainstorming for manuscript overhauls, we can schedule a 30-minute phone or video call.
+Help beyond that will be charged at my hourly rate.

-Content editing will give you concrete edits as well as suggestions that will be up to you to reject or implement.
-It may require cutting out or rewriting entire scenes, or it may be a matter of considering the suggested grammar changes, making your sentences more concise, or choosing more effective words.
-After finishing these and having any beta readers look over your work, you can send it back to me for a final check.
+Line editing will give you concrete edits as well as suggestions that will be up to you to reject or implement.
+Line edit revisions will include considering suggested grammar and style changes for flow and readability, making your sentences more concise, or choosing more effective words, in addition to fixing mistakes.
+After finishing these and having any beta readers look over your work, you’re ready for a proofread!
+I don’t offer proofreading anymore, but I can refer you to another editor for that.

 I’m always available for questions or clarifications during your revision process!